 “Well, no pressure, but don’t get it wrong then.”

 “Okay, the download is finished.
-I’m just scanning to see if it’s complete.”
+My BMI is just checking to see if it’s complete.”

 “How long will that take?”
 I asked that question because at that moment I saw a Stilla come down onto the ledge we were on before.
 Outside the windows.